 The Joint Commission's comprehensive accreditation process evaluates an organization's compliance with these standards and other accreditation requirements.
 Joint Commission accreditation is recognized nationwide as a symbol of quality that reflects an organization's commitment to providing quality and safe patient care.

 To earn and maintain The Joint Commission's Gold Seal of Approval, we must undergo an on-site survey by a Joint Commission survey team at least every three years.
-The Barnesville Hospital Laboratory is surveyed every two years by The Joint Commission and that survey will be conducted in 2011.
-Our last Hospital survey was conducted in 2008 and Barnesville Hospital received a full three year accreditation.
+The Barnesville Hospital Laboratory is surveyed every two years by The Joint Commission.
+The Laboratory survey was last conducted in 2013.
+Our last Hospital survey took place in 2011 and Barnesville Hospital received a full three year accreditation.
 These surveys are conducted on an unannounced basis.

 Address: Office of Quality Monitoring